1974 Argentine Grand Prix: Race

 Peterson took an early lead from the fast starting Hunt, while Regazzoni, Revson and Hailwood all arrived at the first corner together and collided.
 Regazzoni and Revson spun, then Revson’s team-mate, Jarier ran into him.
-The cars of Mezario and Watson were also damaged in the melee, as Scheckter took to the grass in avoidance.
+The cars of Merzario and Watson were also damaged in the melee, as Scheckter took to the grass in avoidance.

 After Hunt spun later on the opening lap, Reutemann moved into second, with Fittipaldi, Hailwood, Ickx and Hulme completing the top six.
 By lap three, Reutemann took the lead, while Fittipaldi visited the pits to have a plug lead reattached.
 This promoted Hailwood to third.
 By this stage, Ickx had dropped behind Hulme, but soon both were past the Yardley McLaren.
 Peterson began to fade due to brake trouble and was overtaken by Hulme and Ickx.
 By now Ickx was beginning to come under pressure from the Ferrari of Niki Lauda.

 On lap 27, the second Lotus was now in trouble, as Ickx pitted with a puncture.
 This left Lauda in a solid third place.
 The local hero, Reutemann seem to have the race under control when his Cosworth powered Brabham BT44 began to misfire and Hulme rapidly closed him down.
 On the penultimate lap, Hulme was past, taking the lead.
 As for Reutemann, his eventually ground to a halt on the last lap, running out of fuel, and was classified seventh overall.
 As a result, the Ferraris of Lauda and Regazzoni inherited a two-three at the finish.

 Hulme won in a time of 1hr 41:02.010mins., averaging a speed of 117.405 mph, and was 9.27 seconds ahead of Lauda.
 Regazzoni was a further 11.14 seconds behind.
 Only other drivers to complete the full race distance were Hailwood, Beltoise and Depailler.